 Notes on Basic Keywords

-An alternative method of enabling the creation of new variables in Version 4 of SDA is to set up private workspaces for individual users or groups.
+An alternative method of enabling the creation of new variables is now available in Version 4 of SDA.
+This new method is to set up private workspaces for individual users or groups.
 Different users can then share the main dataset for a study but store new variables in their own accounts.
-Permissions for individual users are set up in the ’Configure Permissions’ tab of the SDA Manager.
+Permissions for individual users are set up in the 'Configure Permissions' tab of the SDA Manager.
 (These permissions cannot be set up in the HARC file.)

 SDADATA = PATH(varcase=upper).